 Last week we headed up to Leeds to sponsor and participate in Leeds GovJam.
 In short, GovJam takes place across the globe for two days each year.
 Working around a common theme, small teams meet at multiple locations, working for 48 hours on building innovative approaches and solutions towards challenges faced by the public sector.

-In order to best explain how it works (and what we built), have a read of dxw digital’s developer/designer, Agz Deberney’s post below:
+In order to best explain how it works (and what we built), have a read of dxw’s developer/designer, Agz Deberney’s post below:

 Day 1: Choosing our service

 It all started on the first day, Tuesday late afternoon.
 Everyone gathered in one room at the ODI Leeds offices, ready to start the Jam and waiting for the ‘Secret Theme’ to be revealed.

 A quick warm-up exercise to help us understand that ‘All ideas are great, there are no limits’ was to describe as many ways as possible how one can squeeze a lemon.
 This opened up our minds (at least it’s what I’ve realised) to discover an enormous amount of possibilities, and was a prelude to the GovJam “Secret Theme” reveal.

 After discovering the “Secret Theme” (a sound which consisted of a machinery/spring-like noise, audience-type laughter and a couple of other indescribable sounds(!)), we started to brainstorm ideas based on what we thought it could be.